What Is Managed IT Support? (Essential & Premium Services)

-Editor’s note: This article was originally published in 2021, but has been updated to include the most current terminology.
+Editor’s note: Originally published in 2021, this article has been updated to include new information.

 You may or may not have heard the terms “managed IT support,” “managed service provider” or “MSP” before.
-(The terms are basically interchangeable ways to describe proactive IT support and we’ll explain what that means in this article.)
+The terms are basically interchangeable ways to describe proactive IT support.

-You may be working with an IT firm and have heard managed IT support floated as an alternative.
-Perhaps you’re searching for IT and technology support for the first time or maybe you use a managed IT support provider now but have no idea exactly what they do for you.
+You may be working with a break/fix IT firm and have heard managed IT support floated as an alternative.
+Perhaps you’re searching for IT and technology support for the first time or maybe you use a managed IT support provider now (but have no idea exactly what they do for you).

 You may be thinking, “Okay, here comes the hard sell.”
-But at Kelser we know that managed IT support isn’t right for everyone.
+But at Kelser we know that managed IT support isn’t the right solution for everyone.

-We know that our solution provides comprehensive IT support for our customers.
-At the same time, we also know that no one business has the perfect solution for everyone.
+While our managed service solution provides comprehensive IT support for our customers, we understand that no one business has the perfect solution for everyone

 We want to provide all of the information you need to make an informed IT decision.
 That’s why we publish easy-to-understand, unbiased articles like this one – to provide honest information about the pros and cons of different IT solutions.

-In this article, we’ll explain what managed IT support should look like.
-We know it’s an important question to answer because it’s one we hear every day from our friends, relatives, and potential clients.
-We’ll make it simple and address the question head-on.
+In this article, we’ll define managed IT service provider support so you'll know what it looks like.
+We know this information is important because we get asked about it almost every day by our friends, relatives, and potential clients.
+We’ll make it simple and address the question head-on

 Here’s the answer people usually expect – “It’s complicated.”